-Sam Allardyce exclusive: Roberto Martinez ‘will bounce back and come stronger than ever’ after he was sacked by Everton on Thursday.
+Sunderland manager Sam Allardyce has backed Roberto Martinez to ‘bounce back and come stronger than ever’ after he was sacked by Everton on Thursday.

 The Blues will finish no higher than 11th in the Premier League this season after a disappointing campaign.
 The 42-year-old had lost the backing of the Goodison Park faithful – just two years after guiding them to a highest-ever points total.